Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 ├── multiply.py
 └── subtract.py
 ```
-You can change theme of your html file in the `conf.py` file in the `source folder`.I use the theme `wagtail` which can be installed by:
+24.You can change theme of your html file in the `conf.py` file in the `source folder`.I use the theme `wagtail` which can be installed by:
 ```bash
 $ pip install sphinx-wagtail-theme
 ```